- Media Releases

 Following General Council Elections in March, the 12th Alice Springs Town Council was sworn in at an official ceremony in the Council Chamber on Monday 16 April 2012, with the Minister for Local Government, the Hon.
 Malarndirri McCarthy, MLA officiating.

-With the incoming Council, new titles for Elected Members were introduced in compliance with the Northern Territory Local Government Act, changing from Aldermen to Councillor.
+With the incoming Council, new titles for Elected Members were introduced, changing from Aldermen to Councillor.

 - Mayor Damien Ryan